 Subject Area Coordinator Recommendations

-SAC Recommendation CGS 3092: Consider replacing this course with the proposed Technology in the Global Arena course.
+SAC Recommendation CGS 3092: Consider replacing this course with the proposed Technology in the Global Arena course – needs to be delayed for at least one year (after SACS).
 The proposed course addresses the requirement to add globalization to the major.
 However, the proposed course must be 3 credits to meet the globalization requirement.

 SAC Recommendation re CNT 4513: I recommend no changes to the syllabus and outcome of this course.
 I recommend the textbook to remain the same as before.
 However, this is the third year that we have seen the problem with mixed students’ preparation and unless the two group of students, namely, IT and CS students, are not separated, the problem with remain in the future.
-One solution is to develop another course for the IT students that builds on their background, does not include extensive analytic questions, and does not require extensive programming experience.
+One solution is to develop another course for the IT students ratio of CS/IT students [create another course for CS with appropriate topics] that builds on their background, does not include extensive analytic questions, and does not require extensive programming experience.

-SAC Recommendation re COP 4610: I recommend replacing the forth outcome of this course, namely, “Be Familiar with Disc Allocation and Arm Scheduling Algorithms” with a more general scheduling algorithm.
+SAC Recommendation re COP 4610: I recommend replacing the forth outcome of this course, namely, “Be Familiar with Disc Allocation and Arm Scheduling Algorithms” with a more general scheduling algorithm - done.
 The changes to the other outcomes that were made last year seem to be appropriate.
 Also, it is helpful for the computer engineering students to have taken more programming courses before taking this class.

 SAC Recommendation re COP 4226: I recommend no changes to this course.
 Last year, this course went through some major changes and all the changes seem to be appropriate based on the feedback by the professor and the students who took the survey.
 However, the changes were not reflected on the course appraisal form, which should be fixed for next year.
 Also, it is helpful for the computer engineering students to have taken more programming courses before taking this class.

-SAC Recommendation COP 2210: Since this course is primarily for computer science majors we should require a passing grade in college algebra.
+SAC Recommendation COP 2210: Since this course is primarily for computer science majors we should require a passing grade in college algebra use standardized common exams for cop2210 and cop3337 (phased implementation).
 Please note that this recommendation was made last year also.
 Programming I instructors should be strongly encouraged to cover all of the objectives for Programming I, especially Strings and ArrayLists.

 SAC Recommendation COP 3337: Programming II instructors should be strongly encouraged to cover all of the objectives for Programming II, especially Stacks & Queues and the Java Collections.